spinnaker/igor/README.md

 Features:

+- *health*: Igor has a `HealthIndicator` that reports `Down` if no pollers are running or if they have not had a successful polling cycle in a long time
 - *locking*: pollers can optionally acquire a distributed lock in the storage system before attempting to complete a polling cycle.
 This makes it possible to run Igor in a high-availability configuration and scale it horizontally.
 - *safeguards*: abnormally large delta sizes can indicate a problem (e.g. lost or corrupt cache data) and cause downstream issues.
-If a polling cycle results in a delta size above the threshold
-- *health*: Igor has a `HealthIndicator` that reports `Down` if no pollers are running or if they have not had a successful polling cycle in a long time
+If a polling cycle results in a delta size above the threshold, the new items will not be cached and events will not be submitted to echo to prevent a trigger storm.
+Manual action will be needed to resolve this, such as using the fast-forward admin endpoint: `/admin/pollers/fastforward/{monitorName}[?partition={partition}]`.
+Fast-forwarding means that all pending cache state will be polled and saved, but will not send Echo notifications.

 Relevant properties: